sevaC40gn04/1brcInCSharp/README.md

 To try it out, I picked a step to find a separator between city name and temperature - character ';'.
 In existing implementation, it seemed to be straight forward to 'optimize'.
 Using bits manipulation, and 'Lzcnt.X64.LeadingZeroCount' op, the logic to identify separator offset gave approximately 20% speed boost, at least.
 The logic processes 8 or 16 bytes.
 An attempt to add extra 8 bytes to logic (to handle cite name longer than 16 characters), subjectively degraded performance - since, statistically, test data set has the city names (length) from 3 to 16 byes long the most.

+## Mappers

+Where possible, use arrays vs Dictionaries - it's faster.

 ## Dictionary (custom)

 Originally, city data was accumulated in a standard Dictionary<,>.